top of page

 Hours:

-Please email to enquire regarding cancellations if you cannot find
+*Please email or add your name to the waitlist if you cannot find

 availability.

-A limited number of sliding scale slots are available to those who need them.
+A limited number of sliding scale slots are available, please enquire if this applies.

 © 2022 Elevate Tofino Physiotherapy and Pain management services